sahib/misc/the-vibes-that-i-summoned/slides.typ

 Not hypotheticals - all happened in 2025-2026.
 - Railway: Cursor/Opus agent autonomously deleted production data in a live system.
 No confirmation prompt.
 - Replit: AI agent wiped a production database affecting 1,200+ companies.
-- git reset --hard: Claude Code silently overwrote eight hours of work.
-No warning, no prompt.
+- Amazon Q: Hacker PR'd a wipe-prompt into the official VS Code extension v1.84.0 — shipped to ~1M users.
+Supply-chain attack on AI tooling, not the agent going rogue.
 - 29M secrets: GitGuardian 2026 - AI agents ingesting .env files drove a surge in leaked credentials to GitHub.
 - Doc corruption: Microsoft study, 19 models, 52 documents, 100 interactions.
 25% content degradation, no plateau.
 Only Python code survived — compilers verify it.
 If design docs become the source of truth, this matters.
   ```)

-  = The security risks are real
+  = The security oopsies already happened

+  #v(1em)

   #let inc(what, impact, source, url, color: rgb("#c0392b")) = box(
     width: 100%,